MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

 diagram). </div><br>

-## Textual Syntax Example for StateCharts
+## Textual Syntax Example for Statecharts

 Here is a small teaser for the UML Statechart language, which allows a method call as stimulus, Java expressions as constraints and Java